anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 The push certificate expires every 365 days.
 The certificate is essential to connecting Intune to your Apple School Manager account, so you'll need to renew it yearly. <link to article>

 ## Configure MDM server tokens
 Sometimes referred to as a DEP token, the MDM server token lets Intune sync device details from Apple School Manager.
 These details inform Intune of the devices it needs to manage, and populate your inventory in the Intune for Education portal.
-The MDM server token also permits Intune to upload pre-configured device enrollment profiles.<link to article about default settings>
+The MDM server token also permits Intune to upload pre-configured [device enrollment profiles](edu-settings-ios.md). (//lenewsad Is this the default settings configured in Express Configuration or is this complete different settings?)

 1. On the iOS Device Management page, click the **DEP Tokens** tab.
 2. Click **Set up token**.
 3. Click **Download** to download the required Intune public key.
 This file will be used to request the trusted certificate from Apple School Manager.
 Save the file to your computer.
-4. Click **Go to my MDM Servers in Apple School Manager."
+4. Click **Go to my MDM Servers in Apple School Manager**.
 5. If prompted, sign in to Apple School Manager with your school's Apple ID, not your personal one.
 6. Go the MDM servers section of the site and click the option to add a new MDM server.
 7. Follow the steps on screen to generate a server token.
 Then save your changes.
 If you don't have the information to complete this step, contact your school's Intune administrator.